-We are in the process of discontinuing biosample storage, which was acquired through the BioArkive transaction, to external parties and expect it to complete in the second half of 2022.
-The revenue earned associated with this is immaterial to the financial statements and is expected to continue decrease until these external services are discontinued.
+We have also discontinued our biosample storage business, which was acquired through the BioArkive transaction, to external parties.
+In December 2022, we completed our last remaining contract.
+The revenue earned associated with the biosample storage business for the year ended December 31, 2022 is immaterial to the financial statements.